Meet the Speakers!

 Session 2: Coaching Skills for Leaders: Stop Doing Everyone’s Job for Them

-Michael Fuez - Presenting Sunday, Opening General Session
+Michael Fuez - Presented Sunday, Opening General Session

 The Advantages of Anticipating Changes in Business Direction: Insights from ITR Economics